Hack-a-Day/hackaday_style_guide/readme.md

 * Sometimes, writers like to tell a narrative in the present tense.
 If you try to do this, stay consistent.

-## Genders

-* There is no singular, gender-neutral pronoun in English that refers to people.
-This sucks.
-    * If you can find out the hacker's preferred gender, don't be afraid to use it.
+## "He", "She", or "They"?

+* We're sticking with the majority of journalistic style guides and using "he" or "she" to refer to a specific individual.
+A reader who sees "They used a metric ton of Arduinos" first thinks of a group of people.
+Our primary goal is to not confuse the reader when it's a single-person project.
+In that case, use "he" or "she" as appropriate.

+Note, however, that "they" is acceptable when referring a generic individual.  "[JoeHacker] said he could do it with a 555 timer and dog hair" but "Everyone says that they would prefer a Raspberry Pi."

+If you know the hacker's preferred pronoun, and it's not "he" or "she", feel free to use it if it doesn't confuse.
+If it does get confusing, you'll have to get creative.

+General guidelines:
     * "He or she" is acceptable, but sounds stilted.
+This is not a great solution.
-    * Using the hacker's name can help: "[Pat] flashed the firmware".
+    * Using the hacker's name can help you dodge the issue: "[SupaNerd] flashed the firmware".
     * If you're really stumped, you can re-construct the sentence in the passive voice.
 "The firmware was flashed."
-It's not as nice as the active version, but it's probably the lesser of two evils.
+It's not as nice to an American ear as the active version, but it's probably the lesser of two evils when you find yourself repeating the person's name over and over.
-    * "They" is plural.
-(Anyone want to talk about this?
-I'd be stoked to change my mind.
-It would be handy, because the hacker's gender is often irrelevant, and it's just a hassle.)

-* Go with the gender that the hacker identifies him or herself as.
-He or she gets to choose, not you.

 ## Punctuation, and its (Ab)uses

 * Commas come in the sentence where you would take a breath or pause for a beat.
 This does not mean that every pause requires a comma.